EmmanuelKasper/mck/README.md

 ## Ready to use disk images for your Atari
 See http://www.subsole.org/st_mint

+## Dependencies
+You will need the following packages installed:
+- ansible
+- mtools
+- make
+from the Debian / Ubuntu archive

+and
+- cross-mint-essential
+- zlib-m68k-atari-mint
+from Vincent Rivière's m68k-atari-mint cross-tools

 ## Usage

-Having ansible and a POSIX make installed, call
+To build the distribution:

 ```
 make
 ```

-To copy all the stuff in the first partition of a TOS/DOS disk image named 1GB.img, call
+To copy all the stuff in the first partition of a TOS/DOS disk image named 1GB.img:

 ```
 make install